 Click into the Client key's settings, and under "Application restrictions", choose "HTTP referrers (web sites)".
 Then under the "Website restrictions" section, add your Bubble app's URL, for instance like "https://appname.bubbleapps.io/*".
 This restriction means that only your Bubble app can use the Client key.
 The "*" is a "wildcard" which means that any URL starting with "https://appname.bubbleapps.io/" will be accepted.

 Then, click into the Server key's settings, and look at the "API restrictions" section.
-Choose "Restrict key", and then in the dropdown, select all 4 of the APIs you enabled above.
-This restriction means that the Server key can only use these 4 Google APIs.
+Choose "Restrict key", and then in the dropdown, select all 5 of the APIs you enabled above.
+This restriction means that the Server key can only use these 5 Google APIs.
+(New in May 2020 - Note that now you must enable all 5 of the APIs, whereas before there were only 4 to enable.)

 The keys are now all set to be used!
 In a different tab, go back to your Bubble editor and go to Settings > General.
 In the "General services API keys" section, copy and paste the Server key into the "Google Geocode API key" box, and the Client key into the "Google Map API key" box.
 You should now be all set up.